benisai/Openwrt-Monitoring/README.md

 :~# cd Docker

--->make sure to update the prometheus.yml file with your server IP and router IP.
+------->NOTE: Make sure to update the prometheus.yml file with your server IP and router IP.

 :~# Sudo Docker-Compose.yml up -d